Washpool Creek Master Plan (completed)

 To align with Council’s strategic intent, Washpool Creek needs to be considered as more than just a concrete channel that conveys stormwater.
 Urban creeks can offer significant value-added benefits to the community moving forward.
 Council wants to see this potential realised by proactively planning for a healthy waterway that delivers increased social and environmental benefits, flood risk reduction, and improved sustainability and resilience.

-In developing the Master Plan, Council is seeking your input to help us understand the history of Washpool Creek together with the key values, constraints, and opportunities for these creek corridors.
-Your ideas and local knowledge will be vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions moving forward.
+In developing the Master Plan, Council sought community input to help us understand the history of Washpool Creek together with the key values, constraints, and opportunities for these creek corridors.
+Your ideas and local knowledge were vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions.

-You are invited to participate in the development of the Washpool Creek Master Plan.
-Your views will help to shape this important waterway corridor into a vibrant space that balances waterway health, flood and climate resilience, community, and liveability outcomes.
-Council has engaged Tract Consultants to work with the community and key stakeholders to help define a future vision for Washpool Creek and its major tributaries, Baldwin Creek and the Washpool Creek No. 2 Channel.
+Council engaged Tract Consultants to work with the community and key stakeholders to help define a future vision for Washpool Creek and its major tributaries, Baldwin Creek and the Washpool Creek No. 2 Channel.

 Where is Washpool Creek?